cbuschka/log4j2-rce-recap/readme.md

 ### log4j vs log4j2

-log4j2 is NOT log4j 1.x; bot are logging frameworks, but they are API incompatible. so log4j 1.x is not affected, but may has different security flaws.
+log4j2 is NOT log4j 1.x; both are logging frameworks, but they are API incompatible. log4j 1.x is not affected by this bug, but may have different security flaws.

 ### The exploit